dataaro/skills-copilot-codespaces-vscode/README.md

   Define terms and link to docs.github.com.
 -->

-## Step 2: Seeing AI code suggestions in a Javascript file!
+## Step 2: Seeing AI code suggestions in a Javascript file!!!

 _Nice work! :tada: You created a Codespace using a devcontainer file that installed Copilot!_